nodejs/node/doc/api/http2.md

 See [HTTP2 Headers Object][].

-*Note*: In HTTP/2, the request path, hostname, protocol, and method are represented as special headers prefixed with the `:` character (e.g. `':path'`).
+In HTTP/2, the request path, hostname, protocol, and method are represented as special headers prefixed with the `:` character (e.g. `':path'`).
 These special headers will be included in the `request.headers` object.
 Care must be taken not to inadvertently modify these special headers or errors may occur.
 For instance, removing all headers from the request will cause errors to occur:

 ```js
 removeAllHeaders(request.headers);